meredithajones/hamburger_logger/README.md

 ## Usage

-In order to run the application:
+### In order to run the application:

 * Open the server.js file in integrated terminal

 * Install the Express npm package: npm install express.

-* Create a server.js file.

 * Install the Handlebars npm package: npm install express-handlebars.

 * Install MySQL npm package: npm install mysql.

-* Run the command node index.js in the integrated terminal.
+* Run the command: node index.js in the integrated terminal.

 ### Screen Shots
 ![“”]()